-A Brief Introduction of X-Ray Machine
+A Brief Introduction to X-Ray Machine

 X-rays, like visible light, are a kind of electromagnetic radiation.
 X-rays, on the other hand, have a higher energy than light and can penetrate through most objects, including the human body.
-Medical x-rays are used to provide images of internal organs and tissues.
-If x-rays passing through the body also pass through an x-ray detector on the patient's side, an image representing the "shadows" made by the items inside the body is created.
+Medical X-rays are used to provide images of internal organs and tissues.
+If X-rays passing through the body also pass through an X-ray detector on the patient's side, an image representing the "shadows" made by the items inside the body is created.

 Table of Contents

 - Eligibility Criteria for Medical Devices Registration/Import

 - Process & Fee for Medical Devices Registration